-The Global Ocean Observing System (GOOS) programme, which is coordinated by IOC-UNESCO, the World Meteorological Organisation (WMO), the UN Environment Programme (UNEP) and the International Science Council (ISC), comprises 15 Regional Alliances that play a key role in advancing ocean observing systems at the regional level.
+The Global Ocean Observing System (GOOS) programme, which is coordinated by IOC-UNESCO, the World Meteorological Organisation (WMO), the UN Environment Programme (UNEP), and the International Science Council (ISC), comprises 15 regional alliances that play a key role in advancing ocean observing systems at the regional level.
 These alliances also lead and support targeted regional capacity development activities.
 Furthermore, the GOOS 2030 Strategy highlights capacity development as a top priority for strengthening in all countries, particularly those with limited resources, in order to achieve a truly integrated and inclusive global ocean observing system by 2030 (Fisher et al., 2019).
-In 2022, GOOS and its Expert Team on Operational Ocean Forecasting Systems (ETOOFS), with support from IOC-UNESCO, the World Meteorological Organisation (WMO), and Mercator Ocean International, published the published the ETOOFS Guide on "Implementing Operational Ocean Monitoring and Forecasting Systems.
-This reference guide aims to promote the global development, enhancement, and long-term sustainability of operational ocean monitoring and forecasting systems worldwide and delivers international standards and best practices (Alvarez Fanjul, et al., 2022).
+In 2022, GOOS and its Expert Team on Operational Ocean Forecasting Systems (ETOOFS), with support from IOC-UNESCO, the WMO, and Mercator Ocean International, published the ETOOFS guide on "Implementing Operational Ocean Monitoring and Forecasting Systems".
+This reference guide aims to promote the global development, enhancement, and long-term sustainability of operational ocean monitoring and forecasting systems worldwide and delivers international standards and best practices (Alvarez Fanjul et al., 2022).
 WMO also supports capacity development in marine meteorology and ocean services through regional marine centres and dedicated training programmes.

-2.2.
-Other capacity development initiatives
+2.2 Other capacity development initiatives

 Numerous other actors are proposing activities at the global level.
-This section presents some of the main initiatives in this line, but it does not provide an exhaustive list.
-Moreover, the initiatives presented target strengthening primarily focus on skills.
-However, as aforementioned, capacity development extends to addressing challenges such as inadequate infrastructure, funding limitations, restricted data accessibility, and inequitable participation.
+This section highlights key initiatives in capacity development, though it is not an exhaustive list.
+The initiatives primarily focus on enhancing skills and knowledge through training and education.
+However, as previously noted, capacity development encompasses a broader range of actions beyond these areas; it extends to addressing challenges such as inadequate infrastructure, funding limitations, restricted data accessibility, and inequitable participation:

-The European Copernicus Marine Service (https://marine.copernicus.eu/, last access: 14/05/2025) regularly organises online training workshops on how to access and use its data.
-Each training is dedicated to a specific region, or the European sea basins or the other continents, and provides use cases on local applications.
-The trainings are also tailored to different themes, known as the Copernicus blue markets, demonstrating how ocean data can inform and 135 support decision-making across political/governance, socio-economic or environmental fields.
-The trainings are evaluated and improved through feedback surveys.
-Copernicus Marine also actively contributes to external training initiatives, collaborating with partners such as EUMETSAT, EMODnet, GMES and Africa, and the ECOP Decade Programme.
-Through these partnerships, Copernicus Marine brings valuable expertise and resources related to ocean monitoring and forecasting, helping to build capacity in the effective use of marine data and services.
-As part of its 140 efforts to support capacity development within the private sector, Copernicus Marine has organised and taken part in several ocean-data related hackathon events designed to foster innovation, entrepreneurship, and the practical use of marine data.
-Lastly, Copernicus Marine also proposes on-demand mentoring initiatives, tailored to specific audiences, from a week-long course in 2023 for the Masters Ocean, Atmosphere and Climate Sciences (Oceanography & Applications track) in Cotonou, Benin, to on-demand mentoring.
+- The European Copernicus Marine Service (https:// marine.copernicus.eu/, last access: 14 May 2025) regularly organises online training workshops on how to access and use its data.
+Training workshops are dedicated to a specific region - or the European sea basins or the other continents - and provide use cases on local applications.
+Training is also tailored to different themes, known as the Copernicus blue markets, demonstrating how ocean data can inform and support decision-making across political/governance, socio-economic, or environmental fields.
+Each training workshop is evaluated and improved through feedback surveys.
+Copernicus Marine Service also actively contributes to external training initiatives, collaborating with partners such as EUMETSAT, EMODnet, GMES and Africa, and the Early Career Ocean Professional (ECOP) Ocean Decade programme.
+Through these partnerships, Copernicus Marine Service brings valuable expertise and resources related to ocean monitoring and forecasting, helping to build capacity in the effective use of marine data and services.
+As part of its efforts to support capacity development within the private sector, Copernicus Marine Service has organised and taken part in several ocean-data-related hackathon events designed to foster innovation, entrepreneurship, and the practical use of marine data.
+Lastly, Copernicus Marine Service also proposes on-demand mentoring initiatives, tailored to specific audiences, from a week-long course in 2023 for a master of science in "ocean, atmosphere, and climate sciences" ("oceanography and applications" track) in Cotonou, Benin, to on-demand mentoring.